qubvel-org/segmentation_models.pytorch/docs/encoders.rst

    Indicates whether the encoder can be scripted with ``torch.jit.script``.

 4. **Compile**:
-   Indicates whether the encoder is compatible with ``torch.compile`` for enhanced performance.
+   Indicates whether the encoder is compatible with ``torch.compile(model, fullgraph=True, dynamic=True, backend="eager")``.
+   You may still get some issues with another backends, such as ``inductor``, depending on the torch/cuda/... dependencies version, but most of the time it will work.

 5. **Export**:
    Indicates whether the encoder can be exported using ``torch.export.export``, making it suitable for deployment in different environments (e.g., ONNX).